 Health Care Security Trust Fund - to account for revenues received from tobacco companies under the tobacco settlement and interest income for health-related services and programs intended to control or reduce the use of tobacco in the Commonwealth.
-For FY2013, per statute, tobacco revenues were deposited directly into the General Fund, not into this fund.
+Per statute, tobacco revenues were deposited directly into the General Fund, not into this fund.